luiscruz/course_sustainableSE/2025/p1_measuring_software/g2_ml_libraries.md

 ### Energy-Delay Product
-The Energy-Delay Product is given by the following formula
-$$ EDP = \Delta P \times t^2 $$

-It punishes implementations which have low average power, but which take long to complete by squaring the time taken to complete.
+The EDP punishes implementations which have low average power, but which take long to complete by squaring the time taken to complete.
 JAX has both of these properties as seen in previous plots.
 Therfore it should be no surprise that JAX scores worst on the EDP metric.
 Keras performs best, followed by PyTorch.